 A common observation by reviewers of sex education research is the lack of good quality outcome studies of AE programs relative to CSE programs.
 This is due in part to the fact that the sheer number of studies that have been conducted and published to date is much larger for CSE than AE programs (federal funding for independent outcome studies of AE was cancelled in 2010, ending an opportunity to substantially expand the AE evidence base).
 In the present database, consisting of studies accepted for sufficient study quality by three credible external reviews, there are 60 studies of 40 school-based CSE programs and 18 studies of 16 school-based AE programs.
-In addition to the small number of adequate studies, another concern about the AE evidence base has to do with six randomized studies of AE that, in spite of having several methodological concerns, are often cited as evidence of
+In addition to the small number of adequate studies, another issue with the AE evidence base has to do with six ostensibly rigorous studies that have serious methodological limitations such that the research design would tend to underrepresent the impact of the AE programs they evaluated.
+Because none of the six studies found significant program effects they are often cited as evidence of AE ineffectiveness.
+Unfortunately, their null findings combine to form a faulty evidence base that has weighed heavily in most reviews of AE effectiveness and undermined the case for AE efficacy.

-AE ineffectiveness.
 For these reasons, we have not produced a detailed summary of the AE research evidence here, nor attempted to draw conclusions based on that evidence.
-We agree with other reviewers that while there are some positive findings, the evidence is not of sufficient quantity or quality to draw firm conclusions from the data.

-Having said that, we will report several trends from the research findings on AE.
+We agree with other reviewers that while there are significant positive findings, the evidence is not of sufficient quantity or quality to draw firm conclusions from the data.
+Having said that, we will report several trends from the research findings on AE:

-- a.
 First, there appears to be somewhat better evidence in this database for promoting teen abstinence through school-based AE than CSE.
 As already stated, three school-based CSE programs (in four studies) showed sustained 12-month main effects on teen abstinence (delayed initiation), but multiple replication studies (12 total) showed null or negative effects that seem to outweigh the initial positive findings for these three programs.
-Conversely, among the 18 school-based AE studies that were of sufficient quality for inclusion in this database, seven programs (in seven studies) showed sustained main effects on teen abstinence.
+Conversely, among the 18 school-based AE studies that were of sufficient quality for inclusion in this database, seven programs (in seven studies83) showed sustained main effects on teen abstinence.
 Five of the seven were by independent evaluators.
 However, only two replication studies have been conducted, one showed promising but inconclusive results, and the other was not confirmatory.
-More replication studies should be done to verify the initial positive results of these seven studies. - b.
+More replication studies should be done to verify the initial positive results of these seven studies.

 Second, it is important to note that there was strong evidence in this database that contradicts the claim of critics that AE does harm through reducing the use of protection by sexually active teens.
-Of the nine rigorous AE studies that measured condom use as an outcome, eight found no significant effects, and one showed a significant 12-month improvement.
-This is compelling evidence that AE does not do harm by causing sexually active teens to reduce teen condom use. - c.
-There is not adequate evidence about AE impact on pregnancy or STDs-very few studies measured these outcomes, and those that did had some methodological problems.
-However, the increases in teen abstinence documented in other AE studies would be expected to produce reductions in these outcomes, though unmeasured. - d.
-One AE study found short-term negative effects that disappeared at the longer-term follow-up and were replaced by several sustained positive outcomes.
+Of the nine rigorous AE studies that measured condom use as an outcome, eight found no significant effects, and one showed a significant 12-month improvement.85 This is compelling evidence that AE does not do harm by causing sexually active teens to reduce teen condom use.

+Third, there is not adequate evidence about AE impact on pregnancy or STDs-very few studies measured these outcomes, and those that did had some methodological problems.
+However, the increases in teen abstinence documented in other AE studies would be expected to produce reductions in these outcomes, though unmeasured.

+Finally, one of the AE studies found short-term negative effects that disappeared at the longer-term follow-up and were replaced by several sustained positive outcomes.86

-D. U.S. Teen Pregnancy Prevention List of School-Based CSE Programs
+D. The U.S. Teen Pregnancy Prevention List of "Evidence-Based" Programs